transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 You are now ready to start exploring the console.

-Before using the console, ensure you are not running the ESR version of Firefox.
-If you are, switch to another browser such as Chrome and retry.
-{: tip}

 <img src="../images/2-x_Pill.png" alt="HSM client" width="30" style="width:30px; border-style: none"/> The following illustration shows how the {{site.data.keyword.blockchainfull_notm}} Platform components are deployed to the Kubernetes cluster assuming Hyperledger Fabric v2.x images are used by the peer.